-In a recent interview (14 Dec 2020), the 96-year-old sage Charlie Munger talked about career decisions, including the circumstances around his own decisions and the lessons that he has learned from the decisions he made.
+In a recent interview (14 Dec 2020), the 96-year-old sage Charlie Munger talked about career decisions — including the circumstances around his own decisions, and the lessons that he has learned from the decisions he made.

 If I were forced to compress his remarks into a paragraph, it would be along the lines of: